-Elijah and I followed the path from Ayisoba’s compound, threading our way around the stubble from the millet harvest.
-We talked with Ayisoba that morning about spiritual beings while smoking the hand-rolled remains of last season’s tobacco.
-Ayisoba and Elijah seemed to be growing more comfortable with my questions.
-Despite our familiarity, Elijah remained careful, tactfully dodging inquiries that pushed too far.
+Elijah and I followed the path from Ayisoba’s compound, threading our way around the millet stubble from the recent harvest.
+We talked with Ayisoba that morning about spiritual matters while smoking the crumbling remains of last season’s tobacco.
+Elijah, my assistant, and Ayisoba, an herbalist, were becoming more comfortable with my questions.
+Yet, despite our growing familiarity, Elijah remained careful, tactfully dodging inquiries that probed too far or revealed too much.

 “Do you think Ayisoba is a witch?”
 I asked as Elijah led the way home.
 “I think he is.”